UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 pass into higher order functions.
 A higher order function is simply a function that has other functions as one of its arguments.

-To illustrate the benifits of higher order functions, let us define two functions, one that calculates the sum of a `std::vector<int>`, the other which calculates the maximum value the same vector type.
+To illustrate the benefits of higher order functions, let us define two functions, one that calculates the sum of a `std::vector<int>`, the other which calculates the maximum value the same vector type.